Skip to main content

 }

-In the Reactive Network, transactions also occur when an event of interest is emitted on an L1.
-In that case, the system contract dispatches the event to all active subscribers, which are separate ReactVMs.
+In the Reactive Network, transactions also occur when an event of interest is emitted on the origin chain.
+In such cases, the system contract dispatches the event to all active subscribers, which are separate ReactVMs.

 ReactVM Transactions

 In the ReactVM, transactions can't be initiated directly by users.
-Instead, they are triggered when an event of interest occurs on an L1, at which point the system contract dispatches the event to the corresponding ReactVM for execution.
+Instead, they are triggered when an event of interest occurs on an origin chain, at which point the system contract dispatches the event to the corresponding ReactVM for execution.

 When an RSC in the ReactVM receives an event, it triggers the react() function.
-This part of the code outlines the actual logic of how we react to events: how we update the state and which callbacks to L1 chains we emit.
-It's important to note that a callback to an L1 chain initiates the resulting transaction on the relevant L1 network.
+This part of the code outlines the actual logic of how we react to events: how we update the state and which callbacks to destination chains we emit.
+It's important to note that a callback to a destination chain initiates the resulting transaction on that destination chain.

 We will consider other examples of react() functions for different use cases closely in our next lessons.